cody-quinn/codyq.dev/frontend/posts/my-new-site.md

   - meta
 ---

+### 👋 Hello

-Hello and welcome to the few of you reading this!
+Welcome to the few of you reading this!
 This is my very first blog post on my new website.
 Kind of a meta post, as we will be discussing the process of actually making this blog.

-### Static Site Generation
+### ⚙️ Static Site Generation

 When I started making this website I wanted it to be **fast**!
 I personally have really bad internet, if I'm lucky I might get 5 mbps down, so I know what it feels like for a page to _load_.
 I figured the best way to have this, while still having ease of editing would be through Static Site Generation.